microsoft/aksworkshop/_entries/02-01 challenge1.md

 ##### **Option 2 ** Create an AKS cluster with the cluster autoscaler

-  AKS clusters that support the cluster autoscaler must use virtual machine scale sets and run Kubernetes version *1.12.4* or later.
+  AKS clusters create worker nodes in Virtual Machine Scale Sets by default.
+The number of nodes can be easily scaled up and down as required.
+AKS also supports the Kubernetes Cluster Autoscaler, which will automatically scale the number of nodes on demand to meet current system requirements.

-  Use the `az aks create` command specifying the `--enable-cluster-autoscaler` parameter, and a node `--min-count` and `--max-count`.
+  To enable the Cluster Autoscaler, use the `az aks create` command specifying the `--enable-cluster-autoscaler` parameter, and a node `--min-count` and `--max-count`.

 Create AKS using the latest version (if using the provided lab environment)